F3TTT/vagrant/README.md

 ======

 1. Install a package on one machine
+- Install a package on all machines
-- Install a package on many machines
+- Install a package on a subset of the machines
 -  Control package configuration
 -  Enforce CM
 -  Control diverse package configurations based upon geographic location